Centenarian: Epigenetic studies

+As more research is conducted on determinants of longevity, the impact of genetics and lifestyle are becoming an important question.
+Scientists have been looking for the genetic and molecular processes that affect aging.
+Recent research shows that a relationship exists between aging and genes that work on keeping cells healthy and support their most basic functions, cell metabolism and maintenance.

 By measuring the biological age of various tissues from centenarians, researchers may be able to identify tissues that are protected from aging effects.
 According to a study of 30 different body parts from centenarians and younger controls, the cerebellum is the youngest brain region (and probably body part) in centenarians (about 15 years younger than expected) according to an epigenetic biomarker of tissue age known as epigenetic clock.

 These findings could explain why the cerebellum exhibits fewer neuropathological hallmarks of age related dementias compared to other brain regions.
 Further, the offspring of semi-supercentenarians (subjects who reached an age of 105–109 years) have a lower epigenetic age than age-matched controls (age difference=5.1 years in peripheral blood mononuclear cells) and centenarians are younger (8.6 years) than expected based on their chronological age.